51Degrees/documentation/src/examples/customelement/onpremise.md

 @showsnippet{node,Node.js}
 @defaultsnippet{Select a tab to view language specific @aspectengine implementation.}
 @startsnippet{dotnet}
-First lets change the class to extend `OnPremiseAspectEngineBase` (which partially implements `IOnPremiseAspectEngine`).
-This has the type arguments of `IAgeData` - the interface extending @aspectdata which will be added to the @flowdata, and `IAspectPropertyMetaData` instead of `IElementPropertyMetaData`.
+First let's change the class to extend `OnPremiseAspectEngineBase` (which partially implements `IOnPremiseAspectEngine`).
+This has the type arguments of `IAgeData` - the interface extending @aspectdata which will be added to the @flowdata, and `IAspectPropertyMetaData` - instead of `IElementPropertyMetaData`.

 The existing constructor needs to change to match the `OnPremiseAspectEngineBase` class.
 So it takes the additional arguments of a @datafile path, and a temporary @datafile path.
-This is where the @datafile will that the @aspectengine will use, and the location to make a temporary copy if required.
+This is the location of the @datafile that the @aspectengine will use, and where to make a temporary copy if required.

 The constructor will also read the @datafile containing the star signs into memory.
 This is done in another method so that it can also be used by the `RefreshData` method when a new @datafile is downloaded (this will